chingu-voyages/geckos-project-16/README.md

 REACT_APP_ANALYTICS_KEY="googleAnalyticsKeyHere"
 ```

-If you have any question, let us know.
+If you have any questions, let us know.
 Our GitHub's are at the top.